Linda Argote

-Linda Argote is an American academic specializing in industrial and organizational psychology.
+Linda Marie Argote is an American academic specializing in industrial and organizational psychology.
 She is Thomas Lord Professor of Organizational Behavior and Theory in the Tepper School of Business at Carnegie Mellon University, where she directs the Center of Organizational Learning, Innovation and Knowledge.

-Argote became the Senior Associate Dean for Faculty and Research at the Tepper School in 2020.
+In 2023, Argote was elected a Fellow of the American Association for the Advancement of Science (AAAS).
+Argote served as the Senior Associate Dean for Faculty and Research at the Tepper School from 2020-2022.

 Argote has courtesy appointments at the Heinz College and the Department of Social and Decision Sciences at Carnegie Mellon University.